ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 ## Summary

-This document presents the requirements for a factory that deploys `SuperchainERC20` tokens for tokens native to L1.
+This document presents the requirements for a factory that deploys `OptimismSuperchainERC20` tokens.

 ## Overview

 The `SuperchainERC20Factory` will be a proxied predeploy.
-It will deploy proxied `SuperchainERC20` tokens using the Beacon pattern.
+It will deploy proxied `OptimismSuperchainERC20` tokens using the Beacon pattern.
 This structure allows upgrading all implementations at once if needed.

 Even though this document is specific for L1 native tokens, it should serve as a basis for other cases.